ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Creating the RAID0 failed due to the usual reasons (missing parameters like [coherent_pool=2M](https://forum.armbian.com/topic/4811-uas-mainline-kernel-coherent-pool-memory-size/)) and powering problems of one of the USB3 enclosures ([details](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/87?u=tkaiser)).

-In this stupid SBC world everyone would now yell 'disable UAS' but it was simply missing parameters and underpowering so once that was resolved testing with `iozone -e -I -a -s 1000M -r 1024k -r 16384k -i 0 -i 1` showed these numbers:
+In this stupid SBC world almost everyone would now yell 'Disable UAS!' but it was simply missing parameters and underpowering so once that was resolved testing with `iozone -e -I -a -s 1000M -r 1024k -r 16384k -i 0 -i 1` showed these numbers:

          kB  reclen    write  rewrite    read    reread
     1024000    1024   258830   270261   341979   344249
     1024000   16384   270022   271088   667757   679947

-270 MB/s write are crap so let's look at the storage tunables.
+270 MB/s write performance is crap so let's look at the (missing) tunables.
+After adding this to `/etc/rc.local` (to survive reboots)

     for cpufreqpolicy in 0 4 6 ; do
         echo 1 > /sys/devices/system/cpu/cpufreq/policy${cpufreqpolicy}/ondemand/io_is_busy